 - The owner of the establishment where your vending machine is installed could complain that the machine damaged the floor when it was being placed.

 While you can remotely monitor your vending machines, the reality is that you rarely are going to have a person on-site to watch over them.
-They are in public places, and are exposed to new people and changing conditions day by day.
+They are in public places and are exposed to new people and changing conditions day by day.
 There is a lot of risk there.

 Even with just one vending machine, it makes sense to protect your business.
 Now imagine if you operate dozens or even hundreds of vending machines.
 At that point, it becomes a question of “when” and not “if” you will need to fall back on your insurance.

-Types of Insurance for Vending Machine Businesses
+Types of Insurance for Vending Machine Operators

 Now you know why it is critical to insure your vending machine business.
 But what types of insurance do you need?